dpasmat/MarketRose-Prototype/README.md

 ### **2. Problems + Existing Solutions**

 There are three methods to estimate FRAND (these have been used in SEPs and telecom regulation).
 These methods are i.
 Retail-pricing, ii.
 Benchmarking, and iii.
 Value-based.
 The first two are unlikely to form the basis of FRAND in app stores.
-Existing value-based methods are unsatisfactory as a basis to develop FRAND app store fees.
+Existing value-based methods are also unsatisfactory as a basis to develop FRAND app store fees.
 The monopoly on app stores makes it meaningless to ask users about attributes of alternative stores.
 Qualitative suggestions of how much value one side brings to the other are unsound.
-We need a method to determine how to separate the value of the platform from the value created by the indirect network effects between app developers and users.
+We need a method to approximate how to separate the value of the platform from the value created by the indirect network effects between app developers and users.

 ### **3. Prototype**